SherlockPsy/Life/TOTAL_PLAN.md

 Status: Binding / Final
 ================================================================================

-0. Properties
+0. Properties (V6-aligned)
 - One irreversible timeline (append-only authoritative record)
 - Written text is the only reality
 - Written does not mean rendered
 - Objective time exists and advances continuously, but time is context only (never an outcome engine)
 - Off-screen life is narrated, not simulated (becomes real only when written)
-- No hidden state (no meters/flags/counters/decay)
+- No hidden state (no meters/flags/counters/decay/refresh cycles)
 - No director logic (no pacing, no “should happen now”)
 - Invocation is opportunity, not causation
 - Silence is valid and expected